jimCresswell/e2e-web-test-framework-js-demo/README.md

 Demo using [WebdriverIO](https://webdriver.io/) with [Cucumber](https://cucumber.io/).

 The feature files are [here](src/features), written in a [Specification by Example](https://gojko.net/books/specification-by-example/) style.
+The step definitions are [here](src/steps).
+The example data is in the [examples directory](src/examples), wrapped in test data convenience classes.

+The code design values being explicit over brevity; which helps in mixed experience teams, and particularly in the area of testing where people with "automation" experience are being trained in software engineering.
+The code is also quite defensive for the same reason, for instance adding test data which takes browser interactions down an unsupported path should throw a hopefully instructive error, as will attempting to access a non-existent piece of test data.

 ## Usage